Ditmar/apiseminarsystem/README.md

 > docker-compose up

-## if you want the project in background
+## if you want the project run in background

 > docker-compose up -d